bit2swaz/rock-paper-scissors/README.md

 # Rock Paper Scissors - JavaScript Console Game

-This is a simple implementation of the classic game Rock Paper Scissors built using JavaScript.
-The game is played in the browser console, where a human player competes against the computer over five rounds.
-The game logic, including random choice generation for the computer and user input handling, is coded from scratch to showcase basic JavaScript functionality.
+This is a simple, foundational implementation of the classic Rock Paper Scissors game built entirely using vanilla JavaScript.
+The game is played through the browser console, where a human player competes against the computer for 5 rounds.

+This project was built only using the JavaScript concepts covered in the early stages of The Odin Project.
+No libraries, no advanced features — just pure logic, functions, and conditionals to build working software from scratch.
+Even the `for` loop used here was learned and implemented ahead of the curriculum, by choice.

-## Installation:
+## How to Run:
 - Clone the repository to your local machine:
     `git clone https://github.com/your-username/rock-paper-scissors-console.git`
-- Open the index.html file in your browser to start the game in the console.
+- Open the `index.html` file in any modern browser
+- Open DevTools (`Ctrl + Shift + I` or `F12`) and go to the **Console Tab**
+- The game will start automatically and prompt you to enter `rock`, `paper`, or `scissors`

 ## How to Play:
 - When prompted, type `rock`, `paper`, or `scissors` in the console.
-- The computer randomly picks one of the three choices and the round winner is displayed.
+- The computer randomly picks one of the three choices and the round winner along with the game score is displayed.
 - The game proceeds for 5 rounds, and the final score is shown at the end.

 ## Features:
-- Random choice generation for the computer.
+- Randomized computer choice using `Math.random()`
+- Human input via `prompt()`
-- Player input handling with prompt.
+- Case-insensitive input handling
-- Displays a round winner and the final score after 5 rounds.
+- Score tracking and winner declaration after each round and after the final round

-## Usage Example:
+## Sample Output:
 Here’s what you will see in the console while playing the game:
 ```
-You chose Rock!
-Computer chose Scissors!
-You win!
-Rock beats Scissors.

-Round 1: You win!
-Current score - Player: 1, Computer: 0
+Let's play 5 rounds of Rock Paper Scissors!

+--- Round 1 ---
-You chose Paper!
+You chose rock
-Computer chose Rock!
+The computer chose scissors
-You win!
-Paper beats Rock.
+You win! rock beats scissors

-Round 2: You win!
-Current score - Player: 2, Computer: 0
+Current Score - Human: 1 Computer: 0

 ...
+--- Game Over! ---
+You are the overall winner!
 ```
-## Contributions:
+## Developer Note:
-Feel free to fork this project, open issues or submit pull requests for improvements!
+This is not a polished project.
+It is not supposed to be.
+It was built purely to practice problem-solving and converting logic into code.
+No GUI, no styling, no extra features.
+Just raw execution.

+Portfolio projects with UI and scalability will come next.

 ## License:
 MIT License